Library Subset

 end); clear F; crush' tt hasType; eauto.

 We clear F, the local name for the recursive function, to avoid strange proofs that refer to recursive calls that we never make.
+Such a step is usually warranted when defining a recursive function with refine.
 The crush variant crush' helps us by performing automatic inversion on instances of the predicates specified in its second argument.
 Once we throw in eauto to apply hasType_det for us, we have discharged all the subgoals.

 Defined.